justin89h/clickerUI/README.md

 Requires a little setup at the start of each anscension but is usually capable of running any anscension from start to finish without any human intervention (including FANT).

+Assumes a certain amount of knowledge and some progress in the game already.
+Some features will not work until you have ascended a couple times.
+Read the [Clicker Heroes Wiki](https://www.reddit.com/r/ClickerHeroes/wiki/index/) for general game assistance.

 * [Setup and Operation](#setup-and-operation)
 * [Interval Features](#interval-features)
 * [Special Features](#special-features)